Here are some phrases and acronyms used when talking about special educational needs and disabilities:

 The SEND Code of Practice says that schools should follow a graduated approach when providing SEN Support.
 This is based on a cycle of ‘assess, plan, do, review’

 Global Learning Delay

 Educating children with special educational needs together with children without special educational needs in mainstream schools wherever possible and ensuring children with special educational needs engage in the activities of the school together with children who do not have special educational needs

 A school, which is neither funded by the LA, nor is it a voluntary aided school.
 Charitable trusts and organisations, particularly those catering for special educational needs, run some independent schools.
 They usually charge fees

 Independent Review Panel

-Inclusion Support Service Kent - a traded service which provides specialist support, training, advice, coaching and mentoring to schools, settings and professionals working with children, young people and communities.
+Inclusion Support Service Kent - a traded service which provides specialist support, training, advice, coaching and mentoring to schools, settings and practitioners working with children, young people and communities.